Aglais io: Natural history

 The peacock can be found in woods, fields, meadows, pastures, parks, and gardens, from lowlands up to 2500 m elevation.
 It is a relatively common butterfly, seen in many European parks and gardens.
-The peacock male exhibits territorial behaviour, in many cases territories being selected en route of the females to oviposition sites.
+The peacock male exhibits territorial behaviour, in many cases territories being selected in route of the females to oviposition sites.

 The butterfly hibernates over winter before laying its eggs in early spring, in batches of up to 400 at a time.
 However, recent studies in Belgium have shown that peacock butterflies reproduce in two periods: early spring and early summer, and a possible third period in autumn.
 They found that peacock butterflies show flight peaks in early July and early August to early October, with the emergence of butterflies with good-conditioned wings, which shows signs of new offspring.
 The olive green eggs are ribbed.
 They are laid on both the upper parts and the undersides of leaves of nettle species and hops.
 The caterpillars hatch after about a week.
 They are shiny black with six rows of barbed spikes and a series of white dots on each segment.
 The chrysalis may be either grey, brown or green, and may have a blackish tinge.
 The caterpillars grow up to 42 mm in length.

 The primary food plants of European peacock larvae are stinging nettle (Urtica dioica), hop (Humulus lupulus), and the small nettle (Urtica urens).

-The adult butterflies drink nectar from a wide variety of flowering plants, including buddleia, willows, dandelions, wild marjoram, danewort, hemp agrimony, and clover; they also use tree sap and rotten fruits.
+Following their re-emergence in early spring, the adult butterflies drink nectar from a wide variety of flowering plants, including buddleia, willows, dandelions, wild marjoram, danewort, hemp agrimony, and clover; as the season progresses into fall and these plants are no longer abundant, they also use asters, thistles, chrysanthemums, tree sap (from deciduous trees), and overripe & rotten fruits.